-Other standards provide that an institution may be found to lack administrative capability and be placed on provisional certification if its student loan default rate under the Federal Family Education Loan and Federal Direct Loan program is 25% or greater for any of the three most recent federal fiscal years, or if its Perkins cohort default rate exceeds 15%.
-Our Grand Prairie institution had a Federal Family Education Loan and Federal Direct Loan cohort default rate above 25% for the 2008 federal fiscal year.
-None of our institutions had a Federal Family Education Loan and Federal Direct Loan cohort default rate above 25% for the 2006 or 2007 federal fiscal years.
-Our Denver institution's Perkins Loan cohort default rate was 27.1% for students scheduled to begin repayment in the 2009-2010 federal award year.
+Other standards provide that an institution may be found to lack administrative capability and be placed on provisional certification if its student loan default rate under the FFEL and FDL program is 25% or greater for any of the three most recent federal fiscal years, or if its Perkins cohort default rate exceeds 15%.
+Our Grand Prairie institution had an FFEL and FDL cohort default rate above 25% for the 2009 and 2008 federal fiscal years.
+Three of our institutions had an FFEL and FDL cohort default rate 2009 federal fiscal year.
+Our Denver institution's Perkins Loan cohort default rate was 42.0% for students scheduled to begin repayment in the 2009-2010 federal award year.